Welcome

 Workshop Overview

-The workshop takes five 4-hours sessions, one session per day.
-In the first three days the lessons imply self-mastering the materials with a lot of practical exercises.
-In the last two days the attendees work in groups of several people, mastering collaborative tools and best practices.
+The 1st InterPython workshop took five 4-hours sessions, one session per day.
+In the first three days the lessons implied self-mastering the materials with a lot of practical exercises.
+In the last two days the attendees worked in groups of several people, mastering collaborative tools and best practices.

 • Virtual environments;